Davi-S/caad-erp/examples/02_credit_workflow.md

    caad-erp-cli debts
    ```

-   Write down the `TransactionID` associated with the new credit sale (for
+   Note the `TransactionID` associated with the new credit sale.
-   example `T202501021530000001`).

 3. Log the payment once the customer settles the balance.